Special Operations Unit

 In December of 2013, the Greenburgh Police S.W.A.T. team achieved New York State Department of Criminal Justice Services (Municipal Police Training Council) S.W.A.T.
 Team Accreditation.
 Greenburgh Police S.W.A.T. was the first multi-jurisdictional tactical team in the State of New York to achieve this compehensive standard.
 Additionally, Greenburgh Police S.W.A.T. conforms to the National Tactical Officers Association (N.T.O.A.) recommended training standards for collateral duty tactical teams.

-Hostage Negotiation Team (H.N.T.) - Comprised of Police Officers from the Town of Greenburgh.
+Crisis Negotiation Team (C.N.T.) - Comprised of Police Officers from the Town of Greenburgh.

 Technical Rescue Team - Comprised of Police Officers from the Town of Greenburgh Firefighters from the Fairview and Greenville Fire Departments.

-K-9 Unit - Comprised of a Police Officer/handler and canine “Patriot” from the Town of Greenburgh.
+K-9 Unit - Comprised of a Police Officer/handler and canine “Metro” from the Town of Greenburgh.

 Mobile Command Center Unit - Comprised of Police Officers from the Town of Greenburgh.